 Since 2010, PETRONAS has committed RM83 million towards the conservation of Imbak Canyon in Sabah, Malaysia, to protect its rich biodiversity.

-Acquired Progress Energy in Canada, marking a major investment in North America's LNG sector.
+Acquisition of Progress Energy in Canada marked a major investment in North America's LNG sector.

-Built Malaysia's first LNG regasification terminal located in Sungai Udang, Melaka to ensure long term security of domestic gas supply.
+PETRONAS built Malaysia's first LNG regasification terminal located in Sungai Udang, Melaka to ensure long term security of domestic gas supply.